Runner bean - Phaseolus coccineus

 Pick the beans when they are small, left on the plant they will get tough and stringy.
 Leaving beans on the plant will also reduce the number of future flowers the plant produces.

-Phaseolus coccineus 'Firestorm' - A stringless, easy to grow bean.
-Similar to a french bean if picked when young.
+Phaseolus coccineus 'Firestorm' - A stringless, easy to grow, large cropping bean.
+It's similar to a French bean if picked when young.
+Self-pollinating and red flowered.

 Phaseolus coccineus 'Moonlight'